open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

 * If you have run Jaeger with default settings:
   * View your traces with Jaeger by accessing the local endpoint [http://localhost:16686/](http://localhost:16686/).
-* If you have run OTEL Collector with default settings:
+* If you have run OTel Collector with default settings:
   * View your traces and metrics by checking the logs.
 If running through `docker-compose`, you can execute `docker-compose logs otlp` to view the logs.
 * If you have run Prometheus with default settings: